 The collapse of a polyelectrolyte gel in a (monovalent) salt solution is analysed using a new model that includes interfacial gradient energy to account for phase separation in the gel, finite elasticity and multicomponent transport.
 We carry out a linear stability analysis to determine the stable and unstable spatially homogeneous equilibrium states and how they phase separate into localized regions that eventually coarsen to a new stable state.
 We then investigate the problem of a collapsing gel as a response to increasing the salt concentration in the bath.
 A phase space analysis reveals that the collapse is obtained by a front moving through the gel that eventually ends in a new stable equilibrium.
 For some parameter ranges, these two routes to gel shrinking occur together.

-P.-É. Druet, The free energy of incompressible fluid mixtures: An asymptotic study, TES-Seminar on Energy-based Mathematical Methods and Thermodynamics (online talk), Technische Universität Berlin WIAS Berlin, January 21, 2021.
+P.-É. Druet, The free energy of incompressible fluid mixtures: An asymptotic study (online talk), TES-Seminar on Energy-based Mathematical Methods and Thermodynamics, Technische Universität Berlin WIAS Berlin, January 21, 2021.

-B. Wagner, Pattern formation in dewetting films (online talk), Workshop ``Mathematical modeling and scientific computing: Focus on complex processes and systems'' (Online Event), November 19 - 20, 2020, Technische Universität München.
+B. Wagner, Pattern formation in dewetting films (online talk), Workshop ``Mathematical modeling and scientific computing: Focus on complex processes and systems'' (Online Event), November 19 - 20, 2020, Technische Universität München, November 19, 2020.